mrfloris/3DPrinting/README.md

 - Version 0.0.1, build 006, December 6th, 2024.

 ### Changelog
+- 0.0.1 build 007 - shuffling the main readme page about so i can link to sub folders (dec 6th, 2024)
 - 0.0.1 build 006 - Updated the todo section with a readme page, and renamed the directory to prints (dec 6th, 2024)
 - 0.0.1 build 005 - Added another tip, and a page for tracking filaments (dec 6th, 2024)
 - 0.0.1 build 004 - thinking about some tricks and tips (dec 5th, 2024)